 Tips for Writing a Daycare Business Plan

 According to Wikipedia, “Childcare, otherwise known as daycare, is the care and supervision of a child or multiple children at a time, whose ages range from two weeks to eighteen years.”
 Operating a daycare can be a rewarding personal and financial undertaking.
 Typically, profit margins are high, making it easy for owners to scale and grow their daycare operations.
-According to Canadian labor statistics, approximately 60% of children under six participate in formal or informal daycare.
-Each Canadian province and territory establish legislation and regulations around daycare businesses, so doing online research or chatting with a savvy business plan consultant is an ideal place to begin defining your small business strategy.
+According to Canadian labour statistics, approximately 60% of children under six participate in formal or informal daycare.
+Each Canadian province and territory establishes legislation and regulations around daycare businesses, so online research or chatting with a savvy business plan consultant is an ideal place to begin defining your small business strategy.
 A business plan will help to shape and focus your idea of running a daycare.
 It provides direction, and if you’re going to seek out an investor or a financial institution, a business plan is an absolute necessity.
 Writing a business plan demands time and research, but it doesn’t have to be an arduous task.
 Numerous business plan writers in Canada are available for hire, and the cost of employing one is considered a business expense – a wise one.
 Here are a few tips on what to include in a daycare business plan.

 Daycare is an all-encompassing word for many distinct types of services, so you’ll want to spend some time defining what your niche is.
 Your description is an “elevator pitch” – a short, impact statement that gets investors excited about the business.
 Describe what sets you apart from other caregivers.
-This could include touching on your unique location, philosophy, approach, curriculum, quality of staff, neighborhood needs, and how your business meets them.
+This could include touching on your unique location, philosophy, approach, curriculum, quality of staff, neighbourhood needs, and how your business meets them.
 Professional business plan writers are absolute gold and can help mine your ideas and develop a professional business plan.

 Business Needs Assessment

 While you’ll want to introduce general trends in daycare, the most salient point is to narrow the focus to trends in your locale.
 Who is your target market?
 Real estate websites are a wealth of information about neighbourhood demographics.
 What is the median age of the neighbourhood?
 Will your daycare be in a bedroom community of a larger city?
 Is the area one in which the population fluctuates due to seasonal employment, potentially affecting business income?
-Who is the competition, and what are the differences that will attract customers?
+Who is the competition, and what will the differences attract customers?